 The great American baker Peter Reinhart’s first book about bread was Brother Juniper’s Bread Book.
-Its recipe for Wild Rice and Onion Bread, which we’ve baked using yeast for almost 20 years, was the inspiration for this sourdough bread.
+His recipe for Wild Rice and Onion Bread, which we’ve baked using yeast for almost 20 years, was the inspiration for this sourdough bread.
 As Peter Reinhart suggested, it makes terrific turkey stuffing.

 Makes one oblong loaf.